Note: This contract is for the 2023-2024 academic year (August 2023 to May 2024).

-Embry-Riddle requires all first-year students who have graduated high school within 12 months of matriculation to live in University-managed housing for their first full academic year, including fall and spring, and have a seven-day all-access or Mega block meal plan.
-Housing accommodations for new students not required to live on campus may be made available as space permits.
+Embry-Riddle requires all first-year students who have graduated high school within 12 months of matriculation to live in University-managed housing for their first full academic year, including fall and spring, and have a seven-day all-access or 250-block meal plan.
+On-campus housing for new students not required to live on campus may be made available as space permits.
 Students who contract with HRL are obligated through this contract for the full length of the application's contract terms.

 - Upon submitting the housing application, the student applicant becomes financially liable for housing rental fees for all terms covered in this contract.
 This contract is binding for the application terms identified in the housing application.